-mizal, The Novelist
+mizal, The Apprentice Scrivener

 I'm here on CYS primarily as a reader and reviewer.
 I have an interest in seeing good stories posted, and bad ones going away, and the site being a place readers can browse to reliably find quality work.
 I tend to be fairly busy during the week, but if you want general impressions or advice on a story or writing excerpt, feel free to PM me.
 (If you're new, just fyi getting advice and feedback is one of the things the Writing Workshop on the forums is for as well.)

 Otherwise, past experience has taught me that the reason you're looking at my profile right now might be because I hurt your fragile feefees with critical remarks.

 Haha I think Mizal has a gift for driving half-crazy members into full-fledged crazy :) - Will11

 You made fun of something I am doing.
 That's not very nice.
 I want people to be nice.
 Please be nice. - some retard